tokio-rs/tokio-rfcs/tokio-reform.md

 }
 ```

-This API should be used in functions like `block_until` that enter
+This API should be used in functions like `block_until` that enter executors,
-executors.
+i.e. that block until some future completes (or other event
+occurs).
 Consequently, nested uses of `TaskRunner`, or usage of
 `current_thread::block_until` within a `TaskRunner` or thread pool, will panic,
 alerting the user to a bug.